Skip to content

 The installer scripts accept a version pin via environment variable — see Quickstart.

-If GitHub is unreachable, the download fails, or the installer exits non-zero, apm self-update exits with code 1 and prints the manual update command.
+If GitHub or a configured mirror is unreachable, the download fails, or the installer exits non-zero, apm self-update exits with code 1 and prints the next mirror or manual update action.
 Your existing binary is unaffected.

 APM checks for new releases at most once per day during normal command execution.
 When a newer version is available, you see: